kavia-common/youtube-lyrics-generator-2745-2754/README.md

 This console app has been repurposed to:
 - Download a PDF from a user-provided URL.
 - Extract a description from the PDF (WatcherAgent).
-- Generate an image using that description (LyricistAgent) and save it to `generated_image.png`.
+- Generate a real image using that description (LyricistAgent) and save it to `generated_image.png`.
+  • Uses Replicate (Stable Diffusion/SDXL) if REPLICATE_API_TOKEN is set, or OpenAI Images if OPENAI_API_KEY is set.
+  • Gracefully falls back to a local Pillow-based text rendering if no API is configured or reachable.

 Run:
 - pip install -r python_console_app/requirements.txt